 Each Book Club Set contains a Reading Guide binder and one set of books.

 Kindergarten - 2nd grade, 3rd - 5th grade, and 6th - 8th grade.

 San Diego Check Out Location

-In collaboration with our partners at the San Diego Natural History Museum, the Climate Kids Book Club will soon be available as part of the Nature to You Loan Program.
+In collaboration with our partners at the San Diego Natural History Museum, the Climate Kids Book Club is available as part of the Nature to You Loan Program.

-To reserve the Book Club sets (coming soon!) and many other wonderful teaching tools, please visit the San Diego Natural History Museum.
+To reserve the Book Club sets and many other wonderful teaching tools, please visit the San Diego Natural History Museum.

 Check Out Location for Tribal Partners Only

 For the Climate Science Alliance's Tribal partners, our Book Club sets can be reserved through the Pala Environmental Department (Northern San Diego Tribes) or the Manzanita Environmental and Natural Resources Department (Southern San Diego Tribes).